4Soft-de/harness-model/docs/open-enumerations.md

 Unmarshalling cannot fail on an unrecognized literal, because nothing in the read path consults the
 enum: the mapped property is still a string, and the literal is derived on access.

+Matching is case-insensitive: a document containing `partmaster` reads back as `PART_MASTER`, because some systems write literals in the wrong case and that cannot always be fixed at the source.
+The string property is not rewritten by reading — `getDocumentType()` still returns `partmaster` and the document round-trips unchanged; only `setDocumentTypeLiteral(PART_MASTER)` normalizes it.

 ### Writing

 ```java